 Lake District Walks from Windermere

-A selection of easy walks from Windermere
+A selection of short and easy walks from Windermere

 There's an abundance of fantastic walks beginning right from Windermere and Bowness, offering breathtaking views overlooking Lake Windermere.
 Whether you're craving a quick break from the hustle and bustle or an effortless day hike, you'll find plenty of options to suit your preferences.
 In this guide, we'll explore several short walks that cater to all levels of fitness and offer a variety of distances to accommodate everyone's needs.
 From the iconic Orrest Head and tranquil School Knott to the scenic Sunset Jetty and a leisurely stroll to Ings village, there's something here for everyone to enjoy.